-The project was borne of two fortuitous occurrences: Trust Board member Howard Randall facilitating a conversation between the Trust and the Lehtolas, and the Trust’s Board agreeing to modify our long-standing hunting policy in 2008, following extensive review by a subcommittee comprised of board and staff members.
-Until this policy revision, the Trust prohibited hunting on all of its preserves.
-The Trust now permits hunting on select preserves only, including the Great River Preserve at Conihassett.
-As DFG’s Joan Pierce related, “The Lehtola acquisition represents a real victory for land conservation along the upper Taunton River.
-This project wouldn’t have been possible without the Trust’s willingness to revise its hunting policy, and we appreciate the diligence and foresight the Trust exhibited in amending the policy.
+The project was borne of two chance occurrences: Wildlands Trust board member Howard Randall facilitating a conversation between Wildlands Trust and the Lehtolas; and following extensive review by a subcommittee comprised of board and staff members, Wildlands’ board agreeing to modify our long-standing hunting policy in 2008.
+Until this policy revision, Wildlands Trust prohibited hunting on all of its preserves.
+Wildlands now permits hunting on select preserves only, including Great River Preserve at Conihassett.
+As DFG’s Joan Pierce related:

+“The Lehtola acquisition represents a real victory for land conservation along the upper Taunton River.
+This project wouldn’t have been possible without Wildlands' willingness to revise its hunting policy and we appreciate the diligence and foresight [Wildlands Trust] exhibited in amending the policy.
 Hunting is an integral component of managing and maintaining healthy ecosystems all across the Commonwealth, but particularly in Southeastern Massachusetts, which presently supports an abundance of white-tailed deer”.